akka/akka-grpc/CONTRIBUTING.md

 You will have to review the value of the path and replace `/home/username/.ivy2/cache/` with the actual location of your `.ivy2` cache repository (usually that's located on your `$HOME` folder)

-# Akka GRPC contributing guidelines
+# Akka gRPC contributing guidelines

 These guidelines apply to all Akka projects, by which we mean both the `akka/akka` repository, as well as any plugins or additional repos located under the Akka GitHub organisation, e.g. `akka/akka-grpc` and others.